NREL/EnergyPlus/design/FY2023/NFP-RulesetModelDescriptionPhase2.md

 - Range
 - Approach
 - Design Fan Power
-- Desing inlet air wet-bulb temperature
+- Design inlet air wet-bulb temperature
 - Leaving water setpoint temperature
 - Chiller Condenser type

-We may also want to consider breaking up "Central Plant" table into separate tables for chillers, boilers, and heat rejection since more columns are unique to just one of those.
+We may also want to consider breaking up the "Central Plant" table into separate tables for chillers, boilers, and heat rejection since more columns are unique to just one of those.

 #### Equipment Summary - Heating Coils ####

-The current colums are:
+The current columns are:
 - Type
 - Design Coil Load [W]
 - Nominal Total Capacity [W]